 The Bonds are payable from and secured by a pledge of earnings, revenues, and money received by the County from or on account of the operation of the Sewer System ("Revenue of the System"), subject to prior payment of Operating and Maintenance Expenses of the Sewer System.
 See "The Sewer System."
-The lien on Revenue of the System that secures payment of all Parity Bonds and superior to all other liens on the Revenue of the System less Operating and Maintenance Expenses ("Net Revenue"), including the liens securing the Parity Lien Obligations, the Junior Lien Obligations, the Multi-Modal LTGO/Sewer Revenue Bonds, the Subordinate Lien Obligations, and the State Revolving Fund ("SRF") Loans and Public Works Trust Fund Loans, all of which are described below under "Outstanding Sewer System Obligations."
+The lien on Revenue of the System that secures the Bonds is equal to the lien on Revenue of the System that secures payment of all Parity Bonds and superior to all other liens on the Revenue of the System less Operating and Maintenance Expenses ("Net Revenue"), including the liens securing the Parity Lien Obligations, the Junior Lien Obligations, the Multi-Modal LTGO/Sewer Revenue Bonds, the Subordinate Lien Obligations, and the State Revolving Fund ("SRF") Loans and Public Works Trust Fund Loans, all of which are described below under "Outstanding Sewer System Obligations."
 The Bonds are further secured by a Parity Bond Reserve Account.
 See "Parity Bond Reserve Account."